 We discussed this at the beginning.
 No part of the ceiling must come in touch with the floors above.
 Not even a single wire strand.

 The idea is you want to fit your ceiling grid below the floor section above, and the ceiling must not make contact in any way or form.

-Ideally, fit wooden beams below the floor beams and make sure that your builder does not nail or wire any part of the ceiling woodwork to the underfloor section.
+Ideally, fit wooden beams below the floor and ensure that your builder does not nail or wire any part of the ceiling woodwork to the underfloor section.

-This application will be the best as you will eliminate 90% of all walking noise and almost 100% of music and talking pollution as well.
+This application will be the best as you will eliminate 90% of all walking noise and almost 100% of music and talking pollution.

 To stop sound in adjacent rooms, we will also have to insulate the roof space to prevent noise from entering the home via the roof space.